thebotfly/DebuggingExercise/README.md

  ## Instructions
  This program is filled with errors.
 Fork your own copy of the repository, and fix all syntax and logical errors to get the program running as intended.
 The player should be able to choose a character, battle enemies, level up, and complete the game by either winning or losing.
  Download the release to use as a reference for what the finished application should look like.
+Feel free to add any of your own creative additions to the game once all errors have been fixed.